Sully (film): Plot

 Still in New York City for investigation reasons, Sully learns that preliminary data from ACARS suggest that the left engine was still running at idle power.
 Theoretically, it still had enough power to land the plane at either LaGuardia or Teterboro.
-Furthermore, the National Transportation Safety Board (NTSB) claims that several confidential computerized simulations show similar results.
-Sully and Jeff firmly insist otherwise, and this opposition gradually intensifies the relationship between both parties.
+Furthermore, the National Transportation Safety Board (NTSB) claims that several confidential computerized simulations show similar results, even with the engine damage that Sullenberger and Skies claim occurred.
+Sully and Jeff firmly insist otherwise, even though the NTSB says its results were confirmed with 20 different simulations.
+When the NTSB representatives adjourn the meeting, Sullenberger and Skies discuss their bewilderment.

-The NTSB suspects it may be a case of pilot error, which would likely end Sully's career.
+The NTSB suspects it may be a case of pilot error, which would likely destroy Sully's reputation and career.
 He arranges to have the simulations rerun with live pilots, then relayed to the public.
 They result in successful landings.
-Sully debates that the simulations are unrealistic because they do not take human factors into account, such as the element of surprise, the time required for analysis and decision-making, and the significantly higher stakes he and Jeff faced; the simulation pilots knew in advance of the situation that they would face and of the suggested emergency action, were able to practice the scenario several times, had no passengers to think about, and were in no danger themselves.
-The NTSB accepts his criticism, and the simulations are rerun with a 35-second pause before the plane is diverted.
-The LaGuardia rerun ends with the plane landing short of the runway, and that to Teterboro with a crash into buildings before the airport.
-The NTSB announces that analysis of the port engine, now recovered from the river, confirms Sully's account that it had indeed been seriously damaged by the bird strike, and concludes that Sully had acted correctly in the event.
+Sully debates that the simulations are unrealistic because they do not take human factors into account, such as the element of surprise, the time required for analysis and decision-making, and the significantly higher stakes he and Jeff faced; the simulation pilots knew in advance of the situation that they would face and of the suggested emergency action, were able to practice the scenario several times — successfully completing the simulation only after 17 previous failed attempts — had no passengers to think about, and were in no personal danger.
+The NTSB reluctantly accepts his criticism, and the simulations are rerun with a 35-second pause before the plane is diverted.
+The LaGuardia rerun ends with the plane crash-landing short of the runway, and that to Teterboro with a crash into buildings before it can reach the airport.

+After listening to the cockpit voice recorder of the real-life incident, NTSB announces that analysis of the left engine, now recovered from the river, confirms Sully's account that it had indeed been seriously damaged by the bird strike and concludes that Sully had acted correctly in the event.
 Sully credits everyone on board, the air traffic controllers, the ferry crews, and the emergency response teams for the success.
+When asked if he would change anything if he did it all over again, Jeff jokes that he would have ditched the plane in July if he were to do it again, much to everyone's amusement.

 Cast

 Vince Lombardi, the captain of the first ferry to reach the downed plane, appears as himself.
 Katie Couric also appears as herself.
 David Letterman appears via archive footage from the night he interviewed the real crew of Flight 1549 who are digitally swapped with their film counterparts.

+Actor Shane P. Allen was cast for his likeness as Discovery Channel CEO Billy Campbell.
+He and eight others were featured in the film, and had their own body doubles for safety.

+During the credits, the real Sully and his wife Lorrie give a short speech to the actual passengers who were on the plane.